User-960/Landing-offerrum/README.md

 # Landing-offerrum

-This is the gulp configuration to start creating the project.
+The main goal of the project is to write a simple advertising landing page with a form.

 ### Project Opportunities

-The starting configuration uses the jQuery library.
+The project uses a component approach through OOP classes.

 ## What is used:

 - Programming languages: HTML, CSS, JavaScript;
 - Preprocessor: SCSS;
-- Libraries: Gulp, jQuery.
+- Libraries: Gulp.

 ## To clone repository